werzl/files/docusaurus/docs/Misc/books.md

 - First, Break All The Rules by Marcus Buckingham
 - Radical Candor by Kim Scott
 - Clean Code by Robert Cecil Martin
+- Staff Engineer: Leadership beyond the management track by Will Larson